 Michael D. Santoro

 Professor of Management; William R. Kenan, Jr. Professorship.
 Ph.D. in Organization Management from Rutgers University.
 M.B.A., Strategic Management, Rutgers University; M.B.A. in General Management, Adelphi University; B.A., William Paterson University.
-Research interests include: organizational strategy, entrepreneurship, intrapreneurship, strategic alliances, and external sources of knowledge and technological innovation.
+Research interests: strategic alliances; external source of knowledge; industry-university alliances; biotechnology-pharmaceutical firm alliances.

 Susan A. Sherer

-Professor of Management; Scott Hartz '68 Professorship.
+Professor of Management.
 B.S., State University of New York at Albany; M.S., State University of New York at Buffalo; M.S., Ph.D., University of Pennsylvania.
+Research interests: information systems risk and benefits; information systems investment management; inter-organizational information systems, IT payoff, IT role in value network.
 Teaching areas: strategic information systems; e-business enterprise applications.
-Research interests: information systems risk and benefits, and health information systems.

 Robert J. Trent

-Associate Professor of Management.
+Associate Professor of Management; Scott Hartz '68 Term Professorship.
 B.S., HEC - University of Geneva; M.S., HEC - University of Lausanne, Switzerland; Ph.D.
 Rutgers.
-Research interests: gender and racial differences in individual work experiences and career trajectories as well as on the effects of diversity on innovation and performance.
+Research interests: gender and racial differences in individual work experiences and career trajectories as well as on the effects of diversity on innovation and performance, including boards of directors.